Asininite/ObsidianVault/Obsidian Vault/FLAT/Module 3/Greibach Normal Form.md

 - [ ] Remove Left Recursion
       ![[Pasted image 20241123213825.png]]
       - Introduce new variable to remove Left Recursion
+      - take the problematic variable (here it is A4) and in the underlined portion, take the second two A4s

 ![[Pasted image 20241123213618.png]]
 ![[Pasted image 20241123213647.png]]